mufan-li/mufan-li.github.io/auffinger_chen.md

 the energy of a system based on random interactions
 $$g_{i_1,\ldots,i_p}$$.

-The problem of interest is to study the limit of a discrete optimization problem through a continuous relaxation
+The object of interest is the limit of a discrete optimization problem through a continuous relaxation